chongchonghe/analytic-2pcf/README.md

-# Analytic Compution of the Two-point Correlation Functions
+# Analytic Calculation of the Two-point Correlation Functions

 Some functions to compute the two-point correlation functions accurately and efficiently using an analytic method.
 For more details of this method, check